mosip/id-authentication/kernel/kernel-packetserver-http/README.md

-## PACKETSERVER-HTTP module for kernel
+## kernel-packetserver-http
-This folder has PACKETSERVER-HTTP module which can be used to upload packet.
+This folder has kernel-packetserver-http module which can be used to upload packet.

 ### [Background & Design](../../design/kernel/kernel-packetserver-http.md)